rubensa/springframework/spring-projects/common-build/readme.txt

 Contained in this directory is the Spring Jumpstart common build system.

-It is ant 1.6 based, and uses Ivy for dependency management.
+It is ant 1.6 based and uses Ivy for dependency management.

-Projects are expected to import master build files in this directory as needed for the targets they require.
+Projects are expected to import master build files contained within in this directory as needed for the build targets they require.
+Build targets are organized into logical files:
+- common-targets.xml : core targets applicable to all projects
+- clover-targets.xml : targets for working with clover
+etc...

 As an example, here is Spring Web Flow's project build.xml:

 <project name="spring-webflow" default="dist">